Click here to visit our Resource page.

 It’s against the law, other than in very specific circumstances, to make unauthorized copies of copyrighted materials.

 If you want to include copyrighted lyrics in a song sheet – arrange a copyrighted song for four baritones and kazoo – or make any special use of copyrighted music which the publisher cannot supply in regular published form, the magic word is . .
 ASK.
-You may or someone else’s property you must have the property owner’s permission.
+You must have the property owner’s permission to make any arrangements or use any part of their work that is not already in published form.

 Destroy any unauthorized photocopies immediately.
 Replace them with legal editions.